 6) Save your articles & drafts

 If you struggle for self-development, you need to learn from yourself.
 Don’t delete old articles and drafts.
 Keep all your writings on your computer to have a possibility to edit and proofread them later.
 Maybe it can help you create a new idea or a hint.
-MORE: 5 Habits Of Highly Productive Writers
+MORE: How To Boost Writing Productivity In Work & Life

 The art of being productive is very hard, and you need to spend a lot of time to learn it from A to Z. However, proficient writers know the importance of being productive.
 So, do your best and make your writing ROCK!